Viva is powered by Vocal.

 This is not to say that the male gaze does not exist.
 It clearly does.
 This male-dominant ideology molded human culture, affected our history, and continues to impede our achievement of gender equality.

-Possession, rather, is the force behind the patriarchy.
-The power—the status, the money, the strength, the competence—one possesses exists as the indicator of a person’s value and has come to define the meaning of “manhood.”
-Likewise, this idea is also the intention behind objectification—men objectify women in order to satisfy their own sexual urges.
+Possession, rather, is the force and idea behind the patriarchy.
+The power—the status, the money, the strength, the competence—one possesses exists as the sole indicator of a person’s value; it has come to define the meaning of "manhood" for most men.
+Likewise, this idea is also the intention behind objectification—to oppress and control women in an attempt to satisfy one’s own sexual desires.

-Objectification, rooted in possession, isn’t really about gender.
-It merely seeks to ignore a person’s identity and power in order to create a physical image that will satisfy an individual’s own sexual desires.
+Objectification, rooted in possession, isn’t really about gender then.
+It merely seeks to ignore a person’s identity and autonomy in order to create and control a physical image that will satisfy an individual’s own sexual desires.

-Renaming the male gaze as a sexual gaze still satisfies the theory that a sexualized gaze that treats people as objects without dignity exists, but it expands the ability to objectify to all genders.
-It should be understood that woman’s ability to objectify does not take away from the fact that she still lives suppressed by the power of the patriarchy.
+Thus, renaming the male gaze as a sexual gaze will still satisfy the theory that a sexualized gaze that treats people as objects without dignity exists but expands the ability to objectify to all genders.
+It should still be understood, though, that the woman’s ability to objectify does not take away from the unfortunate fact that she still lives suppressed by the patriarchy.

-Renaming the female gaze as an emotional gaze confirms the beloved theory that a deeper, more authentic gaze contradictory to the objectifying one does exist and successfully avoids gender discrimination.
+Renaming the female gaze as an emotional gaze gives birth to the beautiful theory that a deeper, more authentic gaze contradictory to the objectifying one exists while also successfully avoiding gender discrimination.

 As we move toward a more gender-equal society, many in favor of it understand that gender does not dictate someone’s qualities or abilities.
-With this philosophy in mind, then, anyone is capable of objectifying others, regardless of their own sex or the sex of the subject being looked at.
+With this philosophy in mind, then, anyone is capable of objectifying others, regardless of their own sex or the sex of the person they are objectifying.
 A sexualized lens can affect anyone who allows it to take hold and manipulate their perspective.
 It is up to us, as individuals, to find the strength within ourselves to challenge this sexual gaze and realize the true beauty in emotional connection.